-The solution context is often driven by factors that are outside of the control of the organization that develops the solution.
-The level of coupling between the solution and its context generally represents an architectural and business challenge of finding the fine balance between flexibility and interaction with the environment—an interaction that often crosses internal, Supplier, and Customer organizational boundaries.
+The solution context is often driven by factors outside the control of the organization that develops the solution.
+The level of coupling between the solution and its context generally represents an architectural and business challenge, that of finding the right balance between flexibility and tightly coupled interaction with the environment—interactions that often cross internal, Supplier, and Customer organizational boundaries.

-Rarely do systems builders build systems for themselves; they build them for other people.
-This means that system builders do not typically control, nor deeply understand, the context for deployment and use.
+Rarely do systems builders build systems for their own use; instead they build them for others, whether they be internal operational value streams, or external Customers.
+This means that system builders do not typically control, and may not always fully understand, the full context for deployment and use.
 Rather, a system is shipped, deployed, installed, and maintained in an environment that is unlike that in which it was developed.
 Even in the case of internal IT systems, newly developed systems are typically hosted by the IT maintenance and operations teams.
-There, for many reasons, the production environment is not the same as the development environment.
-In both cases, the Solution Context is integral to the solution efficacy.
-This adds risk to the process; an understanding of that context is required.
+There, for many reasons, the production environment is not the same as the development environment (See DevOps).
+In any case, understanding the solution context is integral to reducing risk and achieving fitness for purpose.

-Understanding and aligning the Value Stream’s Solution and Solution Intent with the solution context requires continuous interaction with the Customer stakeholders.
+Understanding and aligning the Solution and Solution Intent with the solution context requires continuous interaction with the Customer.
 They understand the Vision and have the requisite decision-making authority with respect to solution context.
 As Figure 1 illustrates, collaboration is required; its level depends heavily on the level of coupling between the solution and its environment.

-To ensure this alignment, the Customer should participate in the Pre- and Post-PI Planning meetings and Solution Demos as frequently as possible.
+To ensure this alignment, the Customer should participate in PI Planning (and Pre- and Post-PI Planning where applicable) and Solution Demos as frequently as possible.
 And the Customer should regularly integrate the solution in their context.
 This regular cadence of interaction and integration allows for building solution increments based on correct assumptions and provides validation of the result within the Customer’s environment.
 Both sides play a role in adapting the context to achieve the best economic result (see Economic Framework).

 Solution Context Drives the Solution Intent

-The Customer’s context drives requirements and constrains design and implementation decisions that are described in the solution intent.
-Many of these contextual requirements are nonnegotiable and may render the solution unusable if not included.
+The Customer’s context drives requirements and constrains design and implementation decisions.
+Many of these contextual requirements are nonnegotiable (often driven by Compliance concerns) and may render the solution unusable if not included.
 These requirements fall under the “fixed” category of the solution intent.
-Many aspects of the solution context surface as Non-Functional Requirements (NFRs) and need to be included as part of the Definition of Done for a solution Increment.
+Many aspects of the solution context surface as Nonfunctional Requirements (NFRs) and need to be included as part of the Definition of Done for a solution increment.